joshraker/cordial-clients/README.md

 make run-<generator-name> CORDIAL_USERNAME='user' CORDIAL_PASSWORD='pass'
 ```

-The examples use the provided credentials to login, retrieve the newest game,
+The examples use the provided credentials to log in, retrieve the newest game,
-and print the `Game` object and all the guesses that have been made.
-You can
+print the `Game` object and all the guesses that have been made, and, finally,
-create an account quickly and easily at https://cordial.joshraker.com and create
+log out.
+You can create an account quickly and easily at
-a solo game to test.
+https://cordial.joshraker.com and create a solo game to test.

 See the `Makefile` for a list of clients that have an example.